Esopus Spitzenberg Apple

 Why We Grow It: The flavour of this particular variety is complex with high acid content, considered by many to be a high quality fresh-eating apple.
 This is helped by the attractive medium sized fruit which sports bright red skin.
 This variety keeps, with good flavour, until March.
 Despite being susceptible to just about every common apple disease, we still believe this apple is worth the extra effort and haven't had much issue growing it here.

 Canadian Hardiness Zone: 5

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

-Growth Habits and Disease Resistance: Moderately vigorous with a tendency to have heavy crops every other year.
+Growth Habits and Disease Resistance: Spur-beraing, moderately vigorous but low precocity, tendency to have heavy crops every other year.
 Susceptible to scab, canker, and cedar rust and very susceptible to fireblight and mildew.
-Spur bearing, low precocity.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)

 Pollination: Requires a pollinator of a different apple variety that blooms around the same time

 Storage: Keeps until March when stored in cool, humid conditions, flavour improves after a few weeks in storage